Raul K. Suarez

 Research areaComparative Physiology

 Raul K. Suarez obtained his Bachelors degree from the Ateneo de Manila in the Philippines and his Masters degree from the University of the Philippines.
 After PhD work at the University of British Columbia, Canada, his subsequent posts included a postdoctoral position at Stanford University, CA, USA, followed by a research associateship at the University of British Columbia.
-He was a professor in the Department of Ecology, Evolution and Marine Biology at the University of California, Santa Barbara, USA, for 22 years and is now an adjunct professor in the Department of Zoology at the University of British Columbia.
+He was a professor in the Department of Ecology, Evolution and Marine Biology at the University of California, Santa Barbara, USA, for 22 years and is now an emeritus professor.
+He is also an adjunct professor in the Department of Zoology at the University of British Columbia.
 Over the years, his research has included the control of metabolism in fish, the bioenergetics of flight in bees, hummingbirds and nectar bats, the relationships between biochemical capacities and physiological requirements in muscles, the allometric scaling of metabolic rates, the ecological and evolutionary implications of fuel use and energy expenditure in flying animals.
 His more recent area of inquiry concerns Philippine environmental history, in particular, the relationships between elite rule and biodiversity loss.
 He was an editor of the Journal of Experimental Biology from 2005 to 2018 and continues to serve as a member of the Board of Editors.